 Will Universal Profile 1.0 work across different carriers?
 If so, when will that support happen?

-For now, this is something you can only get at T-Mobile and Metro by T-Mobile on Samsung Galaxy S7 and S7 Edge devices with the latest firmware.
+We are committed to launch new, meaningful features and services that give our customers the best experience on the T-Mobile network.
+As of June 28, 2018, our network supports this technology on selected devices with more coming in the future.
 It's up to the other carriers to adopt the Universal Profile 1.0 standards so you can enjoy these next-gen messaging features across wireless providers.